 Growing Tourism in Johnson County.

-To better understand local perspectives, University of Wyoming students are conducting stakeholder interviews, collecting community survey data, and researching tourism trends.
-These findings will help inform recommendations for the 2050 Master Plan.
+To better understand local perspectives, University of Wyoming students conducted stakeholder interviews, collected community survey data, and researched tourism trends.
+These findings helped inform recommendations for the 2050 Master Plan.

 A Shared Growth Plan for Johnson County